markplewis/sandi-plewis-blog/README.md

 - [Mailgun](https://www.mailgun.com/) for email delivery
 - [MongoDB](https://www.mongodb.com/atlas/database) for user authentication

+At the time of this writing, this project was using:

+- Node 18
+- NPM 8

 ## VSCode plugins

 You'll want to install the following VSCode plugins: